Cease blanks Royals for 6 innings, White Sox win 7-1

 TRAINER’S ROOM

 Royals: LF Andrew Benintendi exited in the fourth inning after he strained his left shoulder sliding into second base. … SS Adalberto Mondesi (left oblique strain) began a rehab assignment with Triple-A Omaha on Tuesday night.
-“He’s very optimistic,” manager Mike Matheny said.
+“He’s very optimistic,” Matheny said.
 “Trying to be smart about the workload we give him.
 His body will let us know how he’s going to respond to that.”

 UP NEXT